mrocklin/thesis/matrix-language.md

     ...
 ~~~~~~~~~~

-In this case however matrix expression "literals" contain not only Python variables for identification but also SymPy scalar expressions like `Symbol('n')` for shape information.
+In this case however matrix expression "literals" contain not only Python variables for identification, but also SymPy scalar expressions like `Symbol('n')` for shape information.

 We can encode the least squares example above in the following way